isabella232/datajoint-file-validator/docs/tutorial/2-manifest.md

 ## 1.3.
 Add a Rule to the Manifest

 Now that we have a manifest, we can add rules to it.
-Rules are defined using the `rules` key in the manifest, which is a list of rules.
+Rules are defined using the `rules` key in the manifest.
-Let's start by defining a simple rule: we want to ensure that there are at least 3 files (not including subdirectories themselves) anywhere in the fileset.
+Let's start by defining a simple rule: we want to ensure that there are at least 3 files (including subdirectories themselves) anywhere in the fileset.
 Append a `rules` section so that your manifest looks like this:

 ```{.yaml linenums="1"}